The slice spectral sequence of a $C_4$-equivariant height-4 Lubin-Tate theory: Introduction

-The main result of this paper is the first height 4 computation of a building block to the K(4)-local sphere $L_{K(4)}\mathbb{S}$ at the prime $p=2$.
-Our computation uses Hill--Hopkins--Ravenel's slice spectral sequence in equivariant homotopy theory, which is a crucial tool in their solution of the Kervaire invariant one problem \cite{HHR}. \begin{thm} There exists a height-4 Lubin--Tate theory $E_4$ such that the $C_4$-equivariant orientation $\BPC\longrightarrow E_4$ factors through $\BPtwo$:
+The main result of this paper is the first height 4 computation of a building block to the $K(4)$-local sphere $L_{K(4)}S^0$ at the prime $p=2$.
+Our computation uses Hill--Hopkins--Ravenel's slice spectral sequence in equivariant homotopy theory, which is a crucial tool in their solution of the Kervaire invariant one problem \cite{HHR}. \begin{thm} \begin{enumerate} \item There exists a height-4 Lubin--Tate theory $E_4$ with coefficient ring